krauseannelize/da-ms-airbnb-listings/README.md

 - Differentiating between continuous and discrete fields
 - Creating tables to organize and summarize data
 - Applying filters to refine visualizations

+## Part 2: Charts, Charts, Charts!

+This section focuses on transforming Airbnb data into compelling visualizations by experimenting with various chart types and developing the skills needed to uncover trends, patterns, and insights.
+Key visualization techniques explored include:

+- Heatmaps to visualize seasonal trans
+- Scatter plots to examine price and review correlations
+- Geographic maps showcasing Airbnb hosts distribution by city
+- Area charts to track number of hosts per country over time
+- Creative visualizations such as tree maps to explore the distribution of listings by property type